josephpal/esp32-Encrypt/README.md

 ## Quick start

-To use my created class, you only have to include the "Cipher.h" file in your current Arduino sketch and create an object of it.
+To use my created class, you only have to include the [Cipher.h](./esp32Encrypt/Cipher.h) file in your current Arduino sketch and create an object of it.
 Now you have to set a secure cipher key to encrypt your data (in this example a simple string).
-The encryption result can be stored in a string with calling the function encryptString(...).
-Decrypting the encrypted data can be achieved by using the decryptString(...) function.
+The encryption result can be stored in a string with calling the function encryptString().
+Decrypting the encrypted data can be achieved by using the decryptString() function.

 ``` bash
   #include "Cipher.h"